HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 adequate cybersecurity training

-In my opinion educating your staff so that they can recognise the danger signs of a possible cybersecurity breach is the most important strategy for a small business.
-Adequate cybersecurity training will ensure that your staff are more likely to spot suspicious activity and report it before the situation gets worse.
-This could be the difference between having to address a data breach and putting a stop to it before the hacker has a chance to get into your systems..
+Adequate cybersecurity training will ensure that your staff are more likely to spot suspicious activity and report it before it worsens.
+This could be the difference between addressing a data breach and stopping it before the hacker can get into your systems.

 1. Chris Noles – President of Beyond Computer Solutions